 How climate-related issues are monitored: Using our LightStay platform, Hilton's Corporate Responsibility team support our company's evaluation of climate change risks on an annual basis.
 In 2017, we completed a portfolio-wide analysis on our climate impact against future growth projections leading to 2050.
-This analysis was used to develop Hilton's new science-based targets and inform our long-term climate change strategy.
+This analysis was used to develop Hilton's new science-based targets and inform our long-term climate change strategy, published in May 2018 as part of Hilton's 2030 Travel with Purpose goals.
 Hilton also monitors climate-related issues on a global and regional basis through our annual water risk assessment, using the WWF Water Risk Filter tool.
 Updates on Hilton's Corporate Responsibility activities, including climate-related issues, are provided regularly to the Board.
-Mid-year and annual reports are also provided to the Executive Committee, highlighting key sustainability programs, partnerships and the direct results of these investments.
+Quarterly reports are also provided to the Executive Committee, highlighting progress against Hilton's 2030 Goals (including science-based targets), other key sustainability programs and partnerships, and the direct results of these investments.